Rucking at Night: How to Make the Most of Your Ruck After Dark

 Reflective Gear

-I never go anywhere with you, GORUCK Reflective Ruck Bands.
+I never go anywhere without GORUCK Reflective Ruck Bands.
 They have up to 1200 feet of nighttime visibility and 360-degree reflective coverage, so you will be seen from multiple angles, which is especially important to any passing vehicles or fellow trail users.

 The Right Backpack